Cheap hire purchase

 • Personal loan – usually cheapest if you need to borrow and want to own the car outright

-This usually allows you to borrow higher amounts than a 0% credit card would offer, though you'll pay interest.
-However, repayments will be structured to clear the debt at the end of the term, which is usually between one and five years.
+This won't be at 0%, but may allow you to borrow more and over a longer period than you'd get on a credit card.
+Repayments will be structured for you to clear the debt at the end of the term, which is usually between one and five years.

-Once approved you'll receive the funds into your bank account, which you can then use to buy the car, so you'll own it outright.
-See our Cheap loans guide for best buys and full help.
+Using a loan to buy the car means you'll own it outright.
+See our Cheap loans guide for the best buys and full help.

-• Personal contract purchase (PCP) – can be good if you want to get a new car every few years, otherwise a hefty final payment and often more expensive overall than a loan
+• Personal Contract Purchase (PCP) – can be good if you want a new car every few years, but often more expensive overall than a loan

 This is a way to get a brand new car for a monthly payment, though this is essentially a long-term rental, so you'll never own the car – nor have the option to buy it.
 Instead you'll pay an initial deposit followed by a monthly amount for the duration of the contract, which is usually over one to four years.